Nashville Water Quality at a Glance

 Is Nashville’s tap water safe to drink?

-Yes, Nashville’s tap water meets or exceeds all federal and state drinking water standards.
-The city draws water primarily from the Cumberland River and employs advanced multi-barrier treatment processes at both the K.R.
-Harrington and Omohundro Water Treatment Plants.
+Yes, Nashville’s tap water meets or exceeds all federal and state drinking water standards as of 2026.
+The city draws water from the Cumberland River and employs multi-barrier treatment at both the K.R.
+Harrington and Omohundro plants.

 How do I know if my home has lead pipes?

-1. Locate the water service line where it enters your home (usually in basement or crawl space).
-Lead pipes appear dull gray, are soft enough to scratch with a key, and don’t attract magnets.
+2. Locate the service line where it enters your home (usually basement or crawl space).
+Lead pipes are dull grey, soft enough to scratch with a key, and not magnetic.
+MWS stopped installing lead pipe in 1955, but homes built before 1988 with copper plumbing may have lead solder joints.

 Why does Nashville’s water sometimes taste or smell different?

-Seasonal taste and odor variations in Nashville’s water are primarily caused by:
+Seasonal taste and odour variations in Nashville’s water are primarily caused by:

-Algal blooms: During warm weather (typically late spring and summer), algae in the Cumberland River can produce compounds like geosmin and MIB that cause earthy or musty tastes and odors
+Algal blooms: During warm weather (typically late spring and summer), algae in the Cumberland River produce compounds like geosmin and MIB that cause earthy or musty tastes.
+MWS deploys powdered activated carbon during these periods to minimise the effect.

-Treatment adjustments: Seasonal changes in water chemistry may require adjustments to treatment processes, temporarily affecting taste
+Treatment adjustments: Seasonal changes in source water chemistry require adjustments to treatment processes, temporarily affecting taste.

-Chloramine levels: Disinfectant levels are carefully maintained throughout the system, but some people are more sensitive to the taste
+Chloramine levels: Disinfectant levels are carefully maintained across the network but some residents are sensitive to the taste.

 Does Nashville implement water restrictions?